hydrocort/sctp-dsai-mod2-project-team4/prd.md

 3. **Geographic Sales Distribution**: How do sales vary across Brazilian regions, states, and cities for both customers and sellers?

-4. **Customer Purchase Behavior**: What are the patterns in customer purchasing frequency, order values, and lifetime value across different customer segments?
+4. **Customer Purchase Behavior**: What are the patterns in customer purchasing frequency, order values, and lifetime value across different customer segments and economic zones?

-5. **Payment Method Impact**: How do different payment methods (credit card, boleto, voucher) correlate with sales volumes and order values?
+5. **Payment Method Impact**: How do different payment methods (credit card, boleto, voucher, debit card) correlate with sales volumes and order values, including installment patterns?

-6. **Seller Performance Analysis**: Which sellers and regions perform best in terms of revenue generation, order fulfillment, and product diversity?
+6. **Seller Performance Analysis**: Which sellers and regions perform best in terms of revenue generation, order fulfillment, and product diversity across economic zones?

 7. **Product Reviews and Sales Correlation**: How do customer review scores and review availability impact sales performance and customer behavior?